 Wrapping Up – How to Add Music to Steam

-That, folks, is how to add music library to Steam and use the Steam music player.
+That, folks, is how you add your music library to Steam and use the Steam music player.
 As we said, you have a lot of benefits if you are a serious gamer via Steam.
 In that case, you can listen to your favorite music even while you are playing.
 Unless you are a gamer, Steam can be a used as a media management platform too.
 There are a bunch of apps and visual content you can purchase, and everything is pretty in the Big Picture mode.
-So, why will you be using Steam and Steam Music Player?
+Now that you know how to add music to Steam, can you share what else you would use the tool for?